To what or to whom shall we pledge our allegiance?

 One woman who owned a store told me she could not carry the poster or notecard because it said “the Earth” instead of just “Earth” which she insisted was the correct name of our planet.

 In 2012 a thread titled Found in a high school classroom opened up on Reddit/Atheism after someone posted an photo of the Earth Pledge poster.
 It was brought to my attention by a sudden spate of orders.
 In reading the thread I found out that my poster had been used more than once in 2009 by Glenn Beck to show exactly what godless liberal teachers foist upon their innocent charges.
 See: here and here (1.3 minutes in).
-I was honored, though of course Glenn forgot to mention the artist or where you could get your very own copy of this godless liberal alternative to the mom, apple-pie, love it or leave it, God-is-definitely-on-our-side Pledge.
+In the second video, Beck actually reads the whole thing aloud before he fake vomits.
+I still get a big kick out of it.
+Of course, Glenn forgot to mention the artist or where you could get your very own copy of this godless liberal alternative to the mom, apple-pie, love it or leave it, God-is-definitely-on-our-side Pledge.

 The Reddit thread was a fascinating discussion — an inquiry into whether or not the Earth Pledge poster had anything to do with atheism.
 Very mixed opinions on this question.
 The fulcrum of the conversation was whether or not the artist was an atheist or a Christian.
 (The group as a whole seemed to ignore other faith possibilities.)
 Many decided I was a Christian based on other images I have made.

 The reason the Reddit group had a hard time categorizing my take on reality is that it has always been my aim to point out that the sacred cannot be appropriated by anything less than itself.
 Trying to shove the sacred into a particular little club and then slam the door is like trying to fit Wilt Chamberlain into a VW bug.
 (Best ads ever dept.) The form cannot contain the content.
 It’s like trying to fit the ocean into a thimble.